Community-Scale Solar

 Siting a community solar project on your land can generate consistent income for a landowner over a term of 20-30 years.

-Community solar projects can provide an opportunity for farmers and ranchers to keep their land in the family and chart a sustainable future for the next generation.
+Community solar projects can offer farmers and ranchers the opportunity to preserve their land for future generations and chart a sustainable path forward.

 Community solar projects generate clean, renewable energy, which can help reduce greenhouse gas emissions and reliance on fossil fuels.